intel/dffml/docs/usage/webhook/webhook.rst

     docker run --rm -d -v ~/Videos:/usr/src/app/data -ti -p 8080:8080 aghinsa/ffmpeg \
         -mc-config deploy -insecure -log debug

-you should replace ``aghinsa/ffmpeg`` with your ``USERNAME/REPONAME``,in both run and build commands,in cli and in comment section of ``Dockerfile``.

 The additional flags are:

     - -d : start the container in detached mode
     - -v : map the directory ``~/Videos`` in host to ``/usr/src/app/data`` in container

 .. note::

-    The image built after pulling the contaier will be taged ``USERNAME/REPONAME``,where USERNAME and REPONAME are gathered from the github html url,received in the webhook.
+    The image built after pulling the contaier will be taged ``USERNAME/REPONAME``, where USERNAME and REPONAME are gathered from the github html url, received in the webhook.

 We can run the container and sent a post request like we did in :ref:`usage_ffmpeg_deploy_serve` to verify that the container is working.